NikitaSkripchenko/Algorithms-and-DS-in-C/README.md

 # Algorithms and DS
 Clean implementation in C
 ## Implementation
 There is a list of finished implementations.
-I keep working on new ones.

 ### Data Structures
 - Linked List (Vector)